Trends and Opportunities in The Food Processing Industry

 Food processing industries are now investing heavily in the cold chain to maintain the food quality from procurement of agro produce to the distribution of food products to retail shops.
 The cold chain includes refrigerated transportation and cold storage.
 This helps maintain the nutritional value, freshness, taste, texture, and appearance of food products until it reaches consumers’ hands.
 Meat products, milk, ice cream, vegetables, fruits, chocolates, packaged foods, and many other food products require cold chain management.
 Due to high initial investment, the cold chain industry is still in its nascent stage in India and showing slow growth.
 Due to urbanization and change in consumption style, a significant part of foods is delivered by cold chain method from production to consumer.

-Cold chain Food -Food Manufacturing Industry
+Cold chain - Food Manufacturing Industry

 Opportunities in The Food Processing Industry